ZigFisher/mydocker/README.md

 	git clone https://github.com/ZigFisher/MyDocker.git

 	# Build image from Dockerfile
-	docker build -t micro -f ./Dockerfile_micro .
+	docker build -t project .

-	# You can see new builded image (micro)
+	# You can see new builded image (project)
 	docker images

 	# Create and start container
-	docker run -d -p 1022:22/tcp --name testserv --hostname testserv micro
+	docker run -d -p 1022:22/tcp --name project --hostname project project

-	# You can see new runing container (testserv)
+	# You can see new runing container (project)
 	docker ps -a

 	# Enjoy ! >;)